This week I’ve got a massive post on picking a laptop for FL Studio (and in most ways – music production in general).

 Working with a machine that requires a lot of power has one significant drawback – audible noise.
 Laptops aren’t designed to be liquid cooled (though you can try).
 That leaves laptops with the only other option – fans.

-If you’ll want to record audio in the same room with laptop – you’ll have a problem – a few extra decibels.
+If you’ll want to record audio in the same room with a laptop – you’ll have a problem – a few extra decibels.

 Thankfully, improvements in manufacturing and the speed of integrated graphics allowed some laptops to get away without using them.
 This is known as fanless design.
 Laptops with this type of cooling (or lack of it) only started getting traction in the last year or so.
 Their list is expanding and probably will double in the coming year.